People who have left the Churches of Christ

 The apostle Paul said he had become all things to all people.
 He did not want to put any stumbling blocks in the way of preaching the good news: that God had come to earth in the flesh and washed all our guilt away.

-John said that in heaven we will all have harps to play in praise of God.
+The apostle John said that in heaven we will all have harps to play in praise of God.

 There are many wonderful Churches of Christ, however, there are also hard-line Churches of Christ who have difficulty even believing the good news that Paul preached.
 Far from trying to identify with the people (incarnationally) and then speaking the truth about God (as a Father) and the good news about God becoming flesh and dying for us, the hard-line Churches of Christ have focused on being odd, like the Plain Amish and Old Order Mennonites.
 They have decided to portray a certain culture long ago and to demand that in order to be pleasing to God one must keep these traditions.